Xilinx/Vitis_Model_Composer/QuickGuides/Running_BOOT_BIN_on_Hardware/README.md

 Hardware validation flow in Vitis Model Composer provides a methodology to verify AI Engine based applications on Hardware.
 It also provides the option to generate a hardware image (BOOT.BIN), targeting a specific platform.
 This hardware image can then be run on a board to verify whether the results from hardware match with the simulation outputs.

+Note : It is assumed that the board is connected to a Windows machine and the hardware validation flow using Vitis Model Composer is being performed in Linux enviornment.
+We run the hw_server on the machine that connects to the board and create a target connection to the host running the hw_server.

 This quick guide explains how to manage the board settings, make cable connections, connect the board through your system, and program the BOOT.BIN on a VCK190 Versal board.

 1. Connect the power cable to the board.